Characterization of individual charge fluctuators in Si/SiGe quantum dots: Local heating

 Surprisingly, we observe that the TLF switching times decrease with increasing conductance of the sensor dot.
 Figure~\ref{fig:localheating}a shows the results of experiments similar to those of Fig.~\ref{fig:comp}a, except that we fix the chemical potential of the sensor dot at different levels for the three different scans.
 To compensate for the shift in the TLF detuning for the different cases, the $x$-axis in all cases is $\Delta=V_P-V_{P,0}$.
 Figure~\ref{fig:localheating}a plots the extracted switching times for the different conductances, and we observe that the switching time for the same value of $\Delta$ decreases with the conductance.
 We have also verified that the same behavior holds on the other side of the transport peak.
-These data suggest that the TLF switching time decreases with current through the sensor dot.

-To further test this hypothesis, we hold the sensor dot conductance fixed using the same gate voltages while varying the source-drain bias voltage by adjusting the sensor rf excitation, which we adjust by changing the amount of room-temperature attenuation applied to the rf signal \cite{connors2020rapid}.
+We also measure the TLF while varying the source-drain bias voltage by adjusting the sensor rf excitation, at fixed sensor dot conductance.
 Figure~\ref{fig:localheating}b shows the gate-voltage dependence of the TLF switching time with different rf powers.
-As before, the switching times decrease with increased current through the sensor dot.
+We find that switching times decrease with increasing rf power.

+Raising the mixing chamber temperature $T_\text{MC}$ to $200~\si{mK}$ causes these effects to become less pronounced (Supplemental Figure S7 \cite{SMnote}).
+Supplemental Figure S4 shows similar changes to the switching time of other TLFs in Device 1 and Device 2 with dot conductance \cite{SMnote}.